How do I....?

 How do I pay for energy and water saving measures?

 What is facilities management?

 Facilities management covers all services required to operate and maintain a building, from repairs and maintenance to porterage and cleaning.
 Estates Services are responsible for repairs and maintenance.
 Departments are responsible for services such as cleaning, waste disposal, and porterage.
-Full details on responsibilities can be found in the Estates Regulations.
+Full details on responsibilities can be found in the Estates Standing Orders.